 Why take a Silent Day retreat with us?

 Perhaps you are feeling frazzled by endless demands, stressed or just plain tired?
-These day retreats are offered as a chance to switch off phones and laptops and give yourself a good dose of essential self-care, in a nourishing small group environment.
-You'll be in good hands: we have been running highly regarded and reviewed retreats around the world, through our sister company Satvada Retreats, for the last 11 years.
+These small group day retreats (max ten students) are offered as a chance to switch off phones and laptops and give yourself a good dose of essential self-care, in a deeply nurturing environment.
+You'll be in good hands: through our sister company Satvada Retreats, we have been running highly regarded and reviewed retreats for over a decade.